Composed by Bennie and Buster Moten; arranged by Ray Conniff.

 Within a few weeks of playing at the Capitol Theater in Steubenville, Ohio, the Berigan band, badly shaken by the great hurricane of 1938, which blew them out of a prime two-week engagement at the Roof Garden of the Ritz-Carleton Hotel in Boston, was scrambling for work.
 They secured a series of Wednesday night appearances at the Roseland Ballroom, 51st and Broadway in Manhattan beginning on October 5.
 There were at least two Wednesday appearances at Roseland by Berigan, the one on October 5, and one a week later, on October 12.
 (Note: Broadcasts from those dates were recorded and exist somewhere.
 If they were to be released to the public, they would showcase the best band Berigan ever led, romping away on some 15 different selections, all with Buddy Rich on drums.
 If anyone knows anything about these recordings PLEASE contact me.)
 It is my opinion that this recording was made on either of those dates (possibly as a part of a broadcast on those same dates other than the ones referred to above), or was possibly recorded on October 19.

 The music: This arrangement of “Moten Swing” was one of the first charts 22 year old Ray Conniff wrote for the Berigan band.
-Conniff had joined the band as a trombonist in the spring of 1938, but almost immediately he and Berigan began discussing ways that the Berigan band might alter its musical orientation slightly, to reflect the bracing swing then emanating from the Count Basie band, then beginning its ascent to national prominence.
-Conniff was a great admirer of the Basie method of swing.
-At some point that summer (probably after Berigan halted a rehearsal that was not proceeding well and told his musicians to go listen to the Basie band, then appearing at the Famous Door on 52nd Street in New York), Berigan asked Conniff to write an arrangement that was in the Basie mode.
-Conniff wrote two: “One O’Clock Jump,” (Basie’s theme song), and a retooling of “King Porter Stomp” called “Gangbusters Holiday.”
-Bunny liked both of them, and he and his band played them.
-The apparent third Conniff arrangement to come into the Berigan band book was “Moten Swing,” which had been associated with Basie since the early 1930s (and indeed was associated with him for the next 45 years).
+Conniff had joined the band as a trombonist in the spring of 1938, but at first, he wrote no arrangements for the Berigan band.
+Indeed, Bunny didn’t know that Conniff could arrange.
+At some point late that summer or early in the fall (probably after Berigan halted a rehearsal that was not proceeding well and told his musicians to go listen to the Count Basie band, then appearing at the Famous Door on 52nd Street in New York), Conniff asked Berigan if he could write an arrangement that was in the Basie mode.
+Within a few weeks, Conniff wrote three: a retooling of “King Porter Stomp” called “Gangbusters’ Holiday,” “One O’Clock Jump,” (Basie’s theme song), and “Moten Swing,” which had been associated with Basie since the early 1930s (and indeed was associated with him for the next 45 years).

 This performance starts with no introduction.
 From the downbeat, the band is in a deeply swinging groove.
 Listen for Rich’s clever use of his tom-tom, and his bass drum offbeats.
 His exuberant shouts are also present, even at this early date.
 Berigan solos first.
 At the beginning, he plays his trumpet open for a few bars, then he grabs the kazoo he sometimes used as a mute, and holds it inside the bell of his trumpet loosely.
 The resulting sound is quite growly…it reminds me of some sort of large predatory jungle cat roaming about a jungle.
 Rich supports Berigan’s improvisation with rock-solid back beats and bass drum offbeats.
 Auld follows, with a robust solo that shows him developing in the direction of fellow jazz tenor saxophonist Herschel Evans, then being featured with Count Basie (along with Lester Young).
 A few bars into Auld’s solo, we hear a voice shouting Yes!
 That was none other than Bunny Berigan himself, greatly enjoying leading this terrific band.
 Following Auld, clarinetist Gus Bivona has a bright, happy solo.
 Ray Conniff starts his trombone solo by quoting from the 1938 cutting-edge Basie swing opus “Every Tub.”